 About the project

 Running over a five-year period, the samples will be obtained through 18 NHS Trusts, with patients followed up at specific intervals.
-From 2020, researchers will be able to apply for access to samples stored in the biobank for future studies.
+From late 2020, researchers will be able to apply for access to samples stored in the biobank for future studies.

 The NURTuRE biobank is funded by AbbVie Inc, AstraZeneca, Evotec AV, Retrophin, UCB Celltech Biopharma and Kidney Research UK.